interflowrepo/interflow/README.md

 Both have been deployed and are active to receive requests.

+**NOTE: We had some issues with gits repositories and conflicts.
+Over time we have made some changes and created new repositories to ease and avoid problems, [the history and explanation of this you can find in this link](https://github.com/interflowrepo/interflow-api/blob/main/HACKATON-HISTORY.md)**

 # Interoperability for all users on the Flow blockchain :dizzy: